Zvenyika Makonese Biography: Age, Career, Death & Bankruptcy Rumours, Conviction For Theft -Pindula, Local Knowledge

 |+

-'''Zvenyika Makonese''' is a Zimbabwean footballer who was well known for his solid defensive abilities. of by .
+'''Zvenyika Makonese''' is a Zimbabwean former footballer who was well known for his solid defensive abilities.
+As of 17 December , Makonese is employed by K&M buses as an assistant conductor.

 ==Background==